joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/05/06/business/your-money-boot-camp.html

 **Deborah Tarasoff, Trump Trial Witness, Was Linked to Stormy Daniels Deal**\
-`Ms. Tarasoff, a former employee of the accounting department at the Trump Organization, is thought to have helped reimburse Michael D. Cohen for the hush-money payment at the center of Donald J. Trump’s trial.`\
+`Ms. Tarasoff, a former employee of the accounting department at the Trump Organization, helped reimburse Michael D. Cohen for the hush-money payment at the center of Donald J. Trump’s trial.`\
 https://nytimes.com/2024/05/06/nyregion/deborah-tarasoff-trump-trial-stormy-daniels.html

 **Why Does Trump Face Felony Charges?
 Prosecutors Say He Was Hiding Other Crimes.**\